 Other variations of the PVC pipe style gravity feeders only change at the bottom.
 For some, they use a 45-degree “Y” attachment piece having the 45 degrees part pointing up, and for the bottom hole they use a cap with a form of grating cuts in it.

-Another is the “L” shape by using a 90-degree elbow and then more PVC pipe length and a cap on the end.
-Then on the horizontal section, cut the top layer to form a gutter type trough to eat out of.
-These can be attached to a tree or you could do a free standing post by using a T-post.
+It can be attached to a tree or you can do a free standing post by using a T-post.
 Some use small skinny structure that has a roof shelter over it.

 Another variation is the feeding spout, where a variety of metal or different trays are just secured to the PVC.